shivshankardayal/full-website/algebra/source/complex_numbers.rst

 Complex Numbers
 ***************
-Certain portions of these chapter require facts from other parts like determinants, equations tec.
-Student is encouraged to look ahead into these chapters for referenced results/equations used.
+Certain portions of these chapter require facts from other parts like determinants, equations etc. Student is encouraged to look ahead into these chapters for referenced results/equations used.

 Imaginary Numbers